RicoSuter/Namotion.Storage/README.md

 ## Usage

-In your application root create an `IBlobStorage` instance with an actual implementation package and retrieve a blob container:
+In your application root, create an `IBlobStorage` instance with an actual implementation package and retrieve a blob container:

 ```csharp
 var storage = AzureBlobStorage.CreateFromConnectionString("MyConnectionString");